Choosing the right architectural photographer

 Build a relationship

-Drawing back to the original analogy, the process of decision-making when you’re searching for the right photographer is not too dissimilar to when your clients are weighing up their options.
+Drawing back to the original analogy, the process of decision-making when you’re searching for the right photographer is not too dissimilar to when your clients are weighing up their options for choosing an architect.

 One of the most important things is, of course, the relationship you build with them.
 Having mutual respect and understanding will make for a much better outcome.
 It also means that you can continue to build on this relationship as you continue to produce more work.